 "Understanding the Physics of Software Development" - Larry Putnam, Jr., QSM

-We’ll review some of Larry Putnam Sr’s original research and the data that it was based on.
-We’ll then explore if that original research continues to stand the test of time when compared with data derived from modern development approaches.
-We’ll also learn how modern agile development practices exploit some of the laws Larry discovered 40 years ago.
-Finally, we’ll discuss the role of estimation in today’s increasingly agile world.
+In this presentation, Larry Putnam, Jr. reviews some of Larry Putnam Sr’s original research and the data that it was based on.
+He then explores if that original research continues to stand the test of time when compared with data derived from modern development approaches.
+He also shows how modern agile development practices exploits some of the laws Larry discovered 40 years ago.
+Finally, he discusses the role of estimation in today’s increasingly agile world.

 Larry has over 30 years of experience using the Putnam-SLIM Methodology.
 He has participated in more than 100 estimation and oversight service engagements, and is responsible for product management of the SLIM-Suite of measurement tools and customer care programs.
 Since becoming Co-CEO & Managing Partner of Products and Customer Care, Larry has developed a new customer care program that has increased customer satisfaction levels by 50 percent and increased client license renewals by 46 percent.
 Larry is a member of and active participant in numerous measurement and quality organizations and has delivered numerous speeches at conferences on software estimation and measurement, and has trained – over a five-year period – more than 1,000 software professionals in measurement and estimation and the use of the SLIM-Suite.

 "The Evolution of SLIM-Suite Tools" – Kate Armel and Laura Zuber, QSM